sebastian-brooks/budgex/README.md

 1. Clone [GitHub repository](https://github.com/sthobropdr/budgex.git)

-2. After cloning the repository, open your computer's CLI and navigate to the root directory of local repository of Budgex
+    - To clone the GitHub respository, create a new folder for the app where you would like the app to be stored, and in your computer's command line terminal, type `git clone https://github.com/sthobropdr/budgex.git` and press enter

+2. After cloning the repository, there should now be a new folder named 'budgex' in the folder you added in step 1
+    - Go into the new 'budgex' folder by typing `cd budgex`
+    - Make sure there is a file in 'budgex' named `budgex_install.sh`

-3. Run the app by typing `sh run_app.sh`
+3. Install the app by typing `sh budgex_install.sh`
-    - Note that all dependencies will install at this time
+    - All dependencies will install at this time
+    - To run the app in future after initial installation, you can type `ruby main.rb` from the root 'budgex' folder

+If you have any issues with downloading, installing or running the app, please email cab022014@coderacademy.edu.au

 ---